LRSC Assessment

 Activity supervisors report the results from this assessment to their peers annually, as detailed in their assessment plan.

-Institutional assessment measures LRSC’s institutional effectiveness, which is the ability to achieve the general education goals and outcomes developed to support LRSC’s mission.
+Institutional assessment measures LRSC’s effectiveness in achieving general education goals and outcomes that support its mission.
 The goal of institutional assessment is to utilize continuous methods for the improvement of educational quality and student learning.
-It is a cyclical process where faculty and staff plan, assess, and improve the learning of students through research-based planning and evaluation.
+It is a cyclical process in which faculty and staff plan, assess, and improve student learning through research-based evaluation.
 The responsibility of institutional assessment rests with the faculty and is supported by LRSC’s administration.
-Campus planning activities provide guidance to systematically integrate the strategic plan to link assessment of student learning and the evaluation of operations, planning, and budgeting.
+Campus planning guides the integration of the strategic plan, linking student learning assessment with evaluation, planning, and budgeting.

 General Education Goals Assessment Inventory

-Every five years the faculty assessment commitee shall generate a report showing the general education goals assessed by the faculty throughout the academic year.
-This institution-wide assessment will identify goals that are in need of additional evaluation, identify the goals that are being evaluated thoroughly, and provide evidence that graduates have accomplished the intended general education curriculum.
+Every five years, the faculty assessment committee will report on the general education goals assessed throughout the academic year.
+This institution-wide assessment will identify goals needing further evaluation and those being evaluated thoroughly.
+It will also provide evidence that graduates have achieved the intended general education curriculum.

 Student Self-Assessment

-In the spring of 2019, a new survey was conducted for students graduating with a liberal arts degree or students who had completed at least 30 credits and were transferring.
+In spring 2019, a survey was conducted for liberal arts graduates or students with 30+ credits who were transferring.
 It is administered every fall and spring semester on the Learning Management System Blackboard to these students.
-The survey was constructed based on the essential learning outcomes (ELO) that the state general education council adopted in 2016.
+The survey was constructed based on the essential learning outcomes (ELO) that the State General Education Council adopted in 2016.
 Students are provided with a definition of the ELO.
-They then rank themselves on a scale from 1 to 5, with 1 being low and 5 being high, as to how well they believe they could demonstrate that outcome.
+They then rate themselves from 1 (low) to 5 (high) on how well they demonstrate that outcome.
 Students then provide examples of how they demonstrated that outcome while attending LRSC.

-At academic division meetings held during faculty in-service, the academic division faculty review the student input, discuss areas that need improvement, and plan for curricular changes to facilitate improvement.
+At academic division meetings during faculty in-service, faculty review student input and discuss areas needing improvement.
+They also plan curricular changes to support improvement.

 Multiple Delivery Modes, Consistent Outcomes

-In 2015, LRSC joined HLC’s Assessment Academy and developed an assessment project to assess student learning in three primary general education areas of English, math, and science to evaluate whether learning was consistent throughout delivery methods.
+In 2015, LRSC joined HLC's Assessment Academy and launched a project to assess student learning in English, math, and science.
+The project evaluated whether learning was consistent across different delivery methods.

 The project has three clear outcomes.
 First, to demonstrate the extent of consistency in achieving the predetermined course outcomes across delivery modes.
-To achieve this outcome, instructors teaching the same general education courses using different delivery modes work together within their respective departments to develop and administer a common course assessment.
+To achieve this, instructors of the same general education courses using different delivery modes collaborate within their departments.
+They work together to develop and administer a common course assessment.
 Instructors then collaborate in interpreting the resulting data and correcting possible inconsistencies on a semester-by-semester basis.
 Assessment results are analyzed for both reliability and validity.
-Instructors continuously collaborate and update the assessment tool and rubrics to ensure it is measuring the student learning in each general education course.
+Instructors continuously update assessment tools and rubrics to ensure they measure student learning in each general education course.

 Second, is to provide evidence of student learning.
 The project intends to show that courses provide equal rigor regardless of delivery mode.
 To achieve this outcome, the assessment team will conduct a comprehensive analysis of the resulting data.

-Third, the extent of participation in the Multiple Delivery Modes, Consistent Outcomes: Assessing Student Learning project over time will be documented.
+Third, participation in the Multiple Delivery Modes, Consistent Outcomes: Assessing Student Learning project will be documented over time.
 Instructors will meet to evaluate their assessment method and use the results to improve each individual course.
 Part-time instructors will work closely with full-time faculty to create more consistent instruction among courses.
 Ideally, this would lead to improved communication across disciplines as a culture of assessment begins to form.
-By adding general education courses from new departments to the project each semester, we intend to strengthen institution-wide perceptions of the value of student assessment.
+We add general education courses from new departments to the project each semester.
+This helps strengthen institution-wide perceptions of the value of student assessment.

 Persistence, Retention, and Graduation Rates

 The persistence, retention, and graduation rates for varying cohorts are calculated as measures of student success.
-LRSC reports these rates based on guidelines set by Integrated Postsecondary Education Data System (IPEDS) and Student Achievement Measure (SAM) as external benchmarks in assessment.
-Since IPEDS and SAM account for only a small population of students, LRSC has also implemented some “homegrown” strategies to calculate the persistence, retention, and graduation rates of all degree-seeking students and students by specific cohorts.
+LRSC reports these rates using guidelines from the Integrated Postsecondary Education Data System (IPEDS) and Student Achievement Measure (SAM).
+Since IPEDS and SAM cover only a small student population, LRSC has implemented additional "homegrown" strategies.
+These strategies calculate persistence, retention, and graduation rates for all degree-seeking students and specific cohorts.
 These strategies are published on the institutional research page of the LRSC website.

 CCSSE

-The Community College Survey of Student Engagement (CCSSE) provides information on student engagement, a key indicator of learning and, therefore, of the quality of community colleges.
-The survey asks questions that assess institutional practices and student behaviors that are correlated highly with student learning and student retention.
-The survey is used as an outcome measure for a variety of institutional and co-curricular assessment methods.
+The Community College Survey of Student Engagement (CCSSE) provides information on student engagement.
+Student engagement is a key indicator of learning and the quality of community colleges.
+The survey assesses institutional practices and student behaviors strongly correlated with learning and retention.
+It serves as an outcome measure for various institutional and co-curricular assessments.